changeworld/azure-docs.ja-jp/articles/hdinsight/hdinsight-hbase-phoenix-squirrel-linux.md

 <properties
-   pageTitle="HDInsight での Apache Phoenix および SQuirreL の使用 | Microsoft Azure" description="Apache Phoenix を HDInsight で使用する方法、およびワークステーションに SQuirreL をインストールして HDInsight の HBase クラスターに接続するように構成する方法について説明します。" services="hdinsight" documentationCenter="" authors="mumian"
+   pageTitle="Use Apache Phoenix and SQuirreL in HDInsight | Microsoft Azure" description="Learn how to use Apache Phoenix in HDInsight, and how to install and configure SQuirreL on your workstation to connect to an HBase cluster in HDInsight." services="hdinsight" documentationCenter="" authors="mumian"